 Can I get hurt in a LARP fight

 Although larp weapons are foam coated and efforts are being made to reduce fighting risks, accidents do happen.
-Apart from combat there is also a lot of running, climbing and other potentially risky activities.
+Apart from combat, there is also a lot of running, climbing and other potentially risky activities.

 LARP is full contact sport and injuries can AND DO happen!

 I myself was hit straight in the eye more than once.
 The most severe larp injury I’ve witnessed was a fall from a tower resulting in a sprained ankle.
-There are all kind of fail army worthy stories.

 So is larp combat dangerous?
 Somewhat.
 Expect blows from fighting, falling and collisions, resulting mostly in scratches.
 Serious injuries, such as sprains, broken bones, fainting and deep cuts are rare but do happen.
 I’ve heard of no larp fatalities.

-When a minor injury occurs or are suspected, players should pause the game and make sure all is well.
+When a minor injury occurs or is suspected, players should pause the game and make sure all is well.
 When a major injury occurs, players are expected to stop the game and offer assistance.

 How is LARP combat different from real combat

-- Large weapon advantage: Large Larp weapons (battle axe, two handed sword…) are considerably lighter than metal ones, so they don’t slow down the wielder.
+- Large weapon advantage: Large Larp weapons (battle axe, two-handed sword…) are considerably lighter than metal ones, so they don’t slow down the wielder.